LUXROBO/virtual-modi/README.md

 # virtual-modi
-Implementation of virtual MODI modules written in Python :)
+Implementation of virtual MODI modules written in Python.